-Our curriculum, which has been updated for 2016 using cornerstones resources is creative and imaginative.
-However we also recognise that children need skills and competencies before they can truly flourish in their learning journey.
+Our curriculum, which was updated in 2016 using cornerstones resources is creative and imaginative.
+(Click here to find out more about Cornerstones) However we also recognise that children need skills and competencies before they can truly flourish in their learning journey.
 These skills need explicit teaching as do the skills for learning they will need to acquire for life long learning.
-We use the tree of knowledge learning model; the roots are the key skills which need to be firmly established before the rest of the tree (the creative learning) can blossom and grow. for this reason we teach English and Maths discretely (although we look for as many links as possible with the Topic work that the children are covering).
-We have also employed a specialist PE teacher and have an ICT teacher who will be teaching the children these 2 very important areas in their time here. in this way, we believe we can offer a learning experience that ensures the children here are equipped with the knowledge and the skills they will need for the rest of their lives.
+We use the tree of knowledge learning model; the roots are the key skills which need to be firmly established before the rest of the tree (the creative learning) can blossom and grow.
+For this reason we teach English and Maths discretely (although we look for as many links as possible with the Topic work that the children are covering).
+In this way, we believe we can offer a learning experience that ensures the children here are equipped with the knowledge and the skills they will need for the rest of their lives.

 We have recently updated our curriculum offer for the children and you will see below the overview of topics for the whole school as well as a more detailed plan for each phase.
 If you would like any more information on this please feel free to ask on the school office, who will direct you to the relevant member of staff.
 Also look out for our curriculum evenings where you can get yourselves acquainted with what the children are doing in school.

 We have developed an open culture actively promotes all aspects of our children’s welfare; please read on: